Hands-On Learning Activities for Children with ADHD, Autism, and Learning Differences

 Confidence grows when children feel successful, even in small ways.

-Learning didn’t have to feel like a struggle anymore.
+Learning did not have to feel like a constant struggle.
 It became something we could build together, step by step.